 The Course Calendar shows the specific learning activities and assessments for this course.
-Further descriptions for activities and assessments are in their respective weeks in D2L.
-When applicable, ¥ Indicates this is a Whole Person Assessment item that is also submitted to the E-Portfolio system. † indicates this is a faith integration item tracked by the program.
+This Advantage course is structured in 7 Units.
+Each Unit lasts 2 weeks, or 14 days.
+Unless otherwise noted, the Projects and Quizzes are due on Day 14, at the end of each Unit, while the Forums are due at the end of Day 7 or the end of week 1.
+Further descriptions for activities and assessments are in their respective weeks in D2L. † indicates this is a faith integration item tracked by the program.